allegroai/clearml-docs/docs/webapp/applications/apps_gcp_autoscaler.md

 ## Dashboard

-Once an autoscaler is launched, The autoscaler's dashboard provides information about available VM instances and their status.
+Once an autoscaler is launched, the autoscaler's dashboard provides information about available VM instances and their status.

 ![GCP autoscaler dashboard](../../img/apps_gcp_autoscaler.png)